misterjanson/CTF/content/01_New_7-0_Features/_index.md

 ---
 ![](FortiEDR_Icon.png?width=300px)

-FortiEDR 7.0 delivers a host of new features highlighted by an updated UI focused on ease of use.
+FortiEDR 7.0 and FortiAnalyzer 7.6.4 delivers a host of new features that will be applicable for this workshop.

-{{% notice info %}}Although you will be working within the new FortiEDR 7.0 Central Manager (later in this workshop) many of the following features will be presented for you during the intructor overview.{{% /notice %}}

 ## Featured Items: